These Vegan Waffles are healthy, gluten-free, and delicious! They are light and fluffy on the inside and crispy on the outside.

 Oats are naturally gluten-free, however, they can be cross-contaminated during processing if the facility also processes other grains.
 If you are gluten-intolerant, be sure any oats bought say “certified gluten-free.”

-- Q: Can they be frozen?
 Absolutely!
 I freeze these all the time.
-Simply remove from the freezer and defrost in the oven or toaster when you’re ready to serve them again.
+Simply remove them from the freezer and defrost them in the oven or toaster when you’re ready to serve them again.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!